Sarajevo to Trebinje 2026: Drive 4h or 07:45 Bus

 How to get from Dubrovnik to Sarajevo: the direct bus, driving via Mostar or Trebinje, and private transfers - times, the border, and which to pick.

-Which airport to fly into for Bosnia: Sarajevo (SJJ), budget Tuzla (TZL), tiny Mostar (OMO), and when Dubrovnik, Split or Zagreb beat all three.
+Which airport to fly into for Bosnia in 2026: Sarajevo (SJJ) vs budget Tuzla (TZL), tiny Mostar, and when Dubrovnik or Split beat all three.